 \section{Abstract}

-We study the problem of selecting a subset from a large action space shared by a family of bandits, with the goal of achieving performance nearly matching that of using the full action space.
-Indeed, in many natural situations, while the nominal set of actions may be large, there also exist significant correlations between the rewards of different actions.
-In this paper we propose an algorithm that can significantly reduce the action space when such correlations are present, without the need to a-priori know the correlation structure.
-We provide theoretical guarantees on the performance of the algorithm and demonstrate its practical effectiveness through empirical comparisons with Thompson Sampling and Upper Confidence Bound methods.
+We study the problem of selecting a subset from a large action space shared by a family of bandits.
+In many natural situations, while the nominal set of actions is large, actions are highly correlated: many yield similar rewards across environments, making it wasteful to maintain the full set.
+Our aim is to understand whether it is possible---and how---to select a smaller set of representative actions that performs nearly as well as the full action space.

+Our main contribution is a surprisingly simple algorithm: repeatedly sample a bandit instance at random, solve it, and collect the optimal action.
+This algorithm can significantly reduce the action space when such correlations are present, without the need to know a-priori the correlation structure.
+We provide theoretical guarantees on the performance of the algorithm and demonstrate its practical effectiveness through empirical comparisons with Combinatorial Bandit, Meta Learning Bandit and Zooming baselines.